apache/spark/docs/ml-classification-regression.md

-When working with data that has a relatively small number of features (< 4096), Spark's GeneralizedLinearRegression interface allows for flexible specification of [generalized linear models](https://en.wikipedia.org/wiki/Generalized_linear_model) (GLMs) which can be used for various types of problems including linear regression, Poisson regression, logistic regression, and others.
+When working with data that has a relatively small number of features (< 4096), Spark's GeneralizedLinearRegression interface allows for flexible specification of [generalized linear models](https://en.wikipedia.org/wiki/Generalized_linear_model) (GLMs) which can be used for various types of prediction problems including linear regression, Poisson regression, logistic regression, and others.

-Contrasted with linear regression where the output is assumed to have a Gaussian distribution, GLMs are specifications of linear models where the response variable $Y_i$ may take on _any_ distribution from the [exponential family of distributions](https://en.wikipedia.org/wiki/Exponential_family).
+Contrasted with linear regression where the output is assumed to follow a Gaussian distribution, GLMs are specifications of linear models where the response variable $Y_i$ may take on _any_ distribution from the [exponential family of distributions](https://en.wikipedia.org/wiki/Exponential_family).